PGCE Secondary: Design and Technology specialism

-The Design and Technology programme is structured with a core of Design and Technology taught to all Trainees, including the nature of Design and Technology in Education, ICT and Graphics, with the opportunity for you to specialise in Product Design, Food Technology, Textiles Technology or Electronic and Communications technology (ECT) and to develop a second strength in at least one other area.
+The Design and Technology programme is structured with a core of Design and Technology taught to all Trainees, including the nature of Design and Technology in Education, ICT and Graphics, with the opportunity for you to specialise in Product Design, Food and Nutrition, Textiles Technology or Electronic and Communications technology (ECT) and to develop a second strength in at least one other area.

 Applicants should have a degree which includes a substantial element of Design and Technology (such as product design, 3D design, engineering, architecture, food product development, nutrition, textiles or fashion design).
 Candidates will be expected to provide and talk through a portfolio of their work at university and in their employment.
 They will be required to discuss Design and Technology teaching in their specialist areas that they have seen or experienced recently in schools.

 This course is for graduates who are interested in teaching Design and Technology (D&T) but who need to develop their subject knowledge in other areas of D&T in order to teach to secondary pupils.
 For example, candidates may have a Graphic Design degree but may wish to teach Resistant Materials or Electronics.
 A broad base of Fundamental D&T concepts will be covered with particular emphasis on the Design-and-Make process that is inherent in the D&T Curriculum.
 All areas of D&T will be covered to develop the depth of understanding necessary to teach effectively across the curriculum at KS3 and KS4.

-Teaching on the course will include a variety of approaches including individual and group work with a mix of practical, ICT-based activities and some distance learning to promote enjoyment and enthusiasm for Design and Technology Teaching.
+Teaching on the course will include a variety of approaches including individual and group work with a mix of practical, ICT-based activities and some distance learning to promote enjoyment and enthusiasm for Design and Technology teaching.

-You are eligible for a Design and Technology subject knowledge enhancement (SKE) Course if:
+You are eligible for a Design and Technology subject knowledge enhancement (SKE) course if: